'The Walking Dead' EP says season 9 will focus on female leadership

 - performer

-- Andrew Lincoln, Lauren Cohan, Danai Gurira, Melissa McBride, Norman Reedus
+- Andrew Lincoln, Lauren Cohan, Danai Gurira, Norman Reedus

 - broadcaster